 - (a) The election of Chair will be held first, followed by the election for Vice Chair.
 If only one candidate accepts the nomination for an office, the Chairman of the Nominating Committee shall cast all votes for that candidate.
-If there are two or more candidates, the election shall be by a secret ballot with the votes tabulated by two or more Tellers appointed by the Council Chair. - (b) The Tellers shall use the following rules to determine the winning candidate: - (1) To win, a candidate must receive a majority of the votes cast.

-- (2) If no candidate receives a majority of the votes, the Tellers shall declare no election.
-If there are more than two candidates, the candidate receiving the lowest number of vote shall be dropped from consideration and a vote will be taken for the remaining candidates.
-This process will continue until a candidate receives a majority of the vote cast. - (3) Those preferring not to vote for any candidate shall check "ABSTAIN" on the ballot. - (4) The number of ballots cast for an individual shall not be announced.
+If there are two or more candidates, the election shall be by a secret ballot with the votes tabulated by two or more Tellers appointed by the Council Chair. - (b) The Tellers shall use the following rules to determine the winning candidate: - (1) To win, a candidate must receive a majority of the votes cast. - (2) If no candidate receives a majority of the votes, the Tellers shall declare no election.
+If there are more than two candidates, the candidate receiving the lowest number of votes shall be dropped from consideration and a vote will be taken for the remaining candidates.
+If there are multiple candidates tied with the lowest number of votes they shall all be dropped from consideration, unless this would result in less than two candidates remaining, in which case the candidates tied with the lowest number of votes shall draw straws to determine one candidate to be dropped from consideration.
+This process will continue until a candidate receives a majority of the vote cast.
+If neither of the final two candidates receives a majority there shall be another vote taken, but after three votes without a majority determined, the final two candidates shall draw straws to determine the winner. - (3) Those preferring not to vote for any candidate shall check "ABSTAIN" on the ballot. - (4) The number of ballots cast for an individual shall not be announced.
 Any Council member who questions the result may review the ballots.
 The ballots will not identify which Council member cast a particular ballot.